notnyt/beaglebone/README.md

 # pin: The pin that triggered the event
 # mv_last: The initial voltage used to determine change
 # mv: The current voltage on the pin
-# state_last: The initial state we use as a point to detect change
+# state_last: The initial state to use as a point to detect change
 # state: The current state of the pin
 # count: How many times it has been triggered
 callback = lambda { |pin, mv_last, mv, state_last, state, count|